 The naturalization process

 To begin the naturalization process, a person has to demonstrate their five (or three) years of "continuous" permanent residence as well as physical presence in the U.S. during that time.
-If they are married to a U.S. citizen, they must, basically, prove their love through bank statements, proof of shared residence and other official documents that show the U.S. Citizenship and Immigration Services (USCIS) that their relationship is real.
+If they are married to a U.S. citizen, they must prove their love through bank statements, proof of shared residence and other official documents that show the U.S. Citizenship and Immigration Services (USCIS) that their relationship is real.

 In addition to proving the proper term of residence, an applicant must be at least eighteen years old to fill out the N-400, the application for naturalization.
 The applicant must then live continuously within the U.S. from the date of their application until the time of their naturalization.
 By that time, they must also be able to read, write and speak English and be knowledgeable in U.S. civics: history and government.
 Qualifying service in the U.S. armed forces might also accelerate the process.
 Finally, the applicant must "be a person of good moral character, attached to the principles of the Constitution of the United States, and well disposed to the good order and happiness of the United States during all relevant periods under the law."